Immerse yourself in the language, ideas, and trends of data with this 2025 data analyst reading list.

 Best statistics book

-You may not walk away knowing with mastery of statistics.
-But this book can help you understand the underlying concepts and why they matter, making it an excellent companion to more technical statistical coursework.
+You may not walk away with a mastery of statistics, but this book can help you understand the underlying concepts and why they matter, making it an excellent companion to more technical statistical coursework.

 Best book on data bias

-Big data can be a powerful tool, and this book serves as a warning and reminder that we need to use it responsibly.
-Data scientist and mathematician Cathy O'Neil explores the consequences of machines making decisions about our lives, and how the algorithms driving those decisions often reinforce discrimination.
+Big data can be a powerful tool, and this book serves as a warning and reminder that humans need to use it responsibly.
+Data scientist and mathematician Cathy O'Neil explores the consequences of machines making decisions about people’s lives, and how the algorithms driving those decisions often reinforce discrimination.

 Even if you don’t agree with the author on every point, you might walk away with a better understanding of the darker side of data.
 These relevant and urgent insights are particularly important for those just getting started in the world of data—those whose responsibility it will be to ensure that the data of the future is used for the benefit of all, not just the privileged.